cyrillef/propertyServer/README.md

   ```

-Helper feature: If you need to do a user authentication, you can generate a 3legged token by lauching this URL in your browser: http://localhost:3000/3legged
+Helper feature: If you need to do a user authentication, you can generate a 3legged token by launching this URL in your browser: http://localhost:3000/3legged

 --------